MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2007-end-support-roadmap.md

 For information about the new features available in Microsoft 365 Apps, see [What's new in Office 365](https://support.office.com/article/95c8d81d-08ba-42c1-914f-bca4603e1426).
 For Office 2019, see [What's New in Office 2019](https://support.office.com/article/5077cbbe-0d94-44cc-b30e-654e37629b0c).

-## Review the system requirements for Office 365 ProPlus
+## Review the system requirements for Microsoft 365 Apps

 Before upgrading to Microsoft 365 Apps, verify that your client computers meet or exceed the minimum [system requirements](https://products.office.com/office-resources).